SolCharms/xAndria/README.md

 - ...
 - /home/SolCharms/.config/solana/devnet-forum/user_5.json

-There are 7 configuration files and we will edit them as needed throughout the demonstration.
+There are 10 configuration files and we will edit them as needed throughout the demonstration.
 They are:

    - the network configuration
    - the forum configuration
    - the about me configuration
-   - the bigNotes configuration
    - the question configuration
    - the answer configuration
    - the comment configuration
+   - the big note configuration
+   - the proposed contribution configuration
+   - the challenge configuration
+   - the submission configuration

-The choice for using configuration files was two-fold.
-For one, since there are multiple public keys / numerical values required for many of the commands, and users can have a multitude of accounts of each type, storage files would be necessary anyways.
+The choice for using configuration files, at least from a protocol management perspective, was two-fold.
+For one, since there are often multiple public keys / numerical values required by many of the commands, and managers can have a multitude of accounts of each type, storage files would be necessary anyways.
 And secondly, entering multiple options in the process of a command would require a tedious copying/pasting process which configuration files ultimately forego.
 Nonetheless, the command line interface built here tries to be as flexible as possible, forcing you to use configuration files when it is absolutely in your best interest and otherwise giving you the flexibility to enter options manually.

-The network configuration (../config_devnet/networkConfig-devnet.ts) is necessary right away.
-We will first set up the configuration from the perspective of someone who will initialize and manage a forum (later we will also do it from the perspective of other users).
+The network configuration (../cli_configs/devnet/networkConfig-devnet.ts) is necessary right away.
+We will first set up the configuration from the perspective of someone who will initialize and manage a forum, i.e the forum manager.
+(Later we will also do it from the perspective of other users including protocol moderators).
 Two inputs are required:

     the clusterApiUrl
     the signerKeypair